irl-stack/Hangman/README.md

-# Hangman
+# HANGMAN IN PYTHON

-Hangman game coded in python
+A simple python game